bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 Sjors Provoost: 00:07:54

-Okay, and with `SegWit`, I just add is there is no exception necessary.
+Okay, and with SegWit, I just add is there is no exception necessary.
-So `SegWit` rules can be applied from the Genesis block perfectly.
+So SegWit rules can be applied from the Genesis block perfectly.
 There's no exception.

 Aaron van Wirdum: 00:08:02